jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 tooltip when hovering your mouse pointer over a link or in the minibuffer, by placing the point on the link.

+To follow a link using the keyboard, press `C-c C-o` when the point is on an inline or reference link to open the URL in a browser.
+Use `M-p` and `M-n` to quickly jump to the previous or next link of any type.

 Certain aspects of link insertion can be customized, such as the default location of reference links and the type of URLs recognized automatically.